McFranko/FrankocoinCore/readme.md

 This is somewhat analogous to writing a check.
 The transaction script is the cheque.
-However, in order for the cheque to be valid, their needs to be a compressed copy of it on the blockchain.
-The version that's recorded on the blockchain doesn't actually contain the complete data of the transaction, just a very compressed version which can be used to verify future transactions.
+However, in order for the cheque to be valid, their needs to be a hashed copy of it on the blockchain.
+The version that's recorded on the blockchain doesn't actually contain the data of the transaction, just a hashed version which can be used to verify future transactions.

-This also is the result of making Frankocoin much more private than bitcoin.
+This also results in making Frankocoin much more private than bitcoin.
 On bitcoin, you can find the balance of any address just by looking at the blockchain.
 With Frankocoin's protocol however, there isn't any info about the transactions displayed on the blockchain, just their hash.
 Only the